isc-projects/bind9/bin/dig/dig.rst

    This option tells ``named`` to sign queries using TSIG using a key read from the given file.
 Key files can be generated using ``tsig-keygen``.
-When using TSIG authentication with ``dig``, the name server that is queried needs to know the key and algorithm that is being used.
+When using TSIG authentication with :program:`dig`, the name server that is queried needs to know the key and algorithm that is being used.
 In BIND, this is done by providing appropriate ``key`` and ``server`` statements in ``named.conf``.